Outsmart-OOH/ooh_open_direct/technical_reference/webhooks/ReadMeInProgress.md

 - message- body represents the request message payload

-- _ **canonicalized-ooh-webhook-headers** _represents the canonicalized x-OohWebHook headers
+- _ **canonicalized-ooh-webhook-headers** _represents the canonicalized headers

-- **hmac-sha512** represents the hashing function-based message authentication code using the SHA512 cryptographic hashing algorithm and the secret key
+- **sha512** represents the hashing function-based message authentication code using the SHA512 cryptographic hashing algorithm and the secret key

 **Canonicalized headers**

 The webhook headers should be canonicalized, so that both buyer &amp; seller include in the same way when hashing the message.
-The headers should be are canonicalized by:
+The headers should be canonicalized by:

 - Lower-casing the header names,
 - Sorting the headers ascending by name ascending,